Dow Chair of Neurology & Director of Neurobiology Research

 The Boison lab:

-The focus of my work is the brain’s endogenous anticonvulsant and neuroprotectant adenosine.
+The focus of my work is the brain’s endogenous anticonvulsant and neuroprotectant adenosine, which is a key homeostatic bioenergetic network regulator coupling receptor-mediated signaling pathways with epigenetic functions and mitochondrial bioenergetics.
 We try to understand how adenosine function and dysfunction contributes to normal and pathological brain function, respectively, and to translate these findings into novel therapeutic approaches.
 We study adenosine-related physiological and pathophysiological mechanisms in rodent models of disease and in mice with engineered mutations in adenosine metabolism or signaling.
 Bioengineered polymers, stem cell therapies, and gene therapies are used to afford therapeutic augmentation of the adenosine system.
 We apply these tools to study disease mechanisms and treatment options in epilepsy, traumatic brain injury, stroke, and schizophrenia.
+In addition to adenosine, we study the neuromodulatory role of glycine in the hippocampus within the context of epilepsy and schizophrenia.
+My research program is summarized in the following graphic and detailed below:

 The Adenosine Kinase Hypothesis of Epileptogenesis